-Walk down any supplement aisle in 2023, and you'll notice something: gummy vitamins are everywhere.
-The top brands have gorgeous packaging, celebrity endorsements, and thousands of five-star reviews.
-Industry analysts will tell you it's all about marketing budgets and social media strategy.
+Walk down any supplement aisle this year and gummy vitamins are everywhere.
+Top brands have glossy packaging, celebrity faces, and five-star reviews by the thousand.
+Analysts credit marketing budgets and social media strategy.
+They're wrong.

-I've spent years working in supplement manufacturing, and here's what nobody's talking about: gummy vitamins are the most technically demanding product format in the entire nutraceutical industry.
-The brands dominating shelves right now didn't get there because of better Instagram ads.
-They got there by solving manufacturing problems that most brand owners don't even know exist.
+I've spent years in supplement manufacturing.
+Here's the part no one talks about: gummy vitamins are the most technically demanding product in the nutraceutical industry.
+The brands dominating shelves didn't get there through Instagram ads.
+They solved manufacturing problems most brand owners don't know exist.

 The Pectin Switch That Changed Everything